 You can either look to sell your car in a stand alone sale, or as part exchange towards a new vehicle.

 The main thing to consider here is that the dealer needs to make a margin.
-They will be looking to sell it on and make a profit.
+They’ll be looking to sell it on and make a profit.

-Which means the price you are offered will be below the retail value you see on dealer forecourts.
+Which means the price you’re offered will be below the retail value you see on dealer forecourts.

-Exactly how much below will vary from dealer.
+Exactly how much below will vary from dealer to dealer.
 Some will be working on small margins of around 5%, while others will be looking to make up to 25%.

 So make sure you have a good idea of how much your car is worth before visiting the forecourt.

-Tip: Sometimes you may be offered more for your car in a part exchange deal, but make sure the dealer is not just adding the money on to the cost of your new car.
+Tip: Sometimes you may be offered more for your car in a part exchange deal, but make sure the dealer isn’t just adding the money on to the cost of your new car.

 A common trick is to sell “extras” and “upgrades” that include high profit margins for the dealer.